Chart Color Schemes

 Campsie - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Campsie-North is among the most culturally diverse areas in Australia, with 70.7% of its population born overseas and 80.1% speaking a language other than English at home.
-The dominant religion in Campsie-North is Christianity, comprising 32.8% of the population.
-However, Buddhism is notably overrepresented, making up 12.3%, which is substantially higher than the Greater Sydney average of 5.8%.
+Campsie-North is among the most culturally diverse areas in Australia, with 70.7% of its population born overseas and 80.1% speaking a language other than English at home as of 2016 Census data.
+Christianity is the predominant religion in Campsie-North, comprising 32.8% of the population.
+However, Buddhism is notably overrepresented with 12.3%, significantly higher than the Greater Sydney average of 5.8%.

 Frequently Asked Questions - Diversity